Akashpatel1122/Health_Infrastructure_Mapping/README.md

 # Health_Infrastructure_Mapping
-This project maps all the Health Infrastructure(CHC,PHC,SHC) in Chattisgarh.
+This project maps all the Goverment Health Infrastructure(CHC,PHC,SHC) in Chattisgarh.